 1. Grease the sides of a 13 x 9 baking dish with butter.

 2. Boil the noodles in salted water for about 4 minutes.
 Strain noodles and shake until dry.
-In a large mixing bowl, combine all the ingredients up to the salt.
-I use a food processor to make a smooth custard, but mixing it with a spoon or whisk is fine.
+In a large mixing bowl, combine all the ingredients before the apples.
+I use a food processor to make a smooth custard, but mixing it with any mixer or a spoon or whisk is fine.

 3. Pour the custard over the noodles, mix well, and set aside.
 Preheat your oven to 375 degrees F.